Food High in Sulfur

 You can find out if you have the CBS mutation via one of several genetic tests available online.
 The one I frequently use is called 23 & Me, taking their raw data and plugging it in to geneticgenie.org.

-If you’re high in sulfur or sulfites, you’ll have to avoid high sulfur and thiol foods and supplements for a period of time (and again, here’s the list.)
+If you’re high in sulfur or sulfites, you’ll have to avoid high sulfur and thiol foods and supplements for a period of time (and again, here’s the list of low sulfur foods.)
 This blog also lists recipes for low-sulfur cooking.

 The last step in eliminating sulfur from the body is an enzyme called sulfite oxidase, and it uses the mineral molybdenum as a cofactor.
 This can help.